LucasAlfare/FLListening/README.md

 # The implementation

 In this project we have a central piece of code called `EventManageable`.
-This is an abstract type and make all its actual implementations reffers to code capable of either receive events notifications from others either send event notifications to others.
+This is an abstract type and make all of its actual implementations reffers to codes which aree capable of either receive events notifications from others either send event notifications to others.

 In this way, should be estabilished a minimal connection between those event manageables and this is made by adding the references of each other in a local list.
 This doesn't create more data, just creates pointers in respective lists to target the other living manageables of a project.